10.12.2025

 • Various monitoring adjustments:

-• Alerts involving critical switches must be in addition to normal on-call readiness always direct be reported to the network department to prevent delayed diagnosis again.
-This was previously only the case for our routers and has now been extended to all core and aggregation switches at all locations.
+• Alerts concerning critical switches must always be reported directly to the network department in addition to the regular on-call duty to prevent further delays in diagnosis.
+Previously, this was only the case for our routers, but it has now been extended to all core and aggregation switches at all locations.

 • Our Observium monitors network devices via SNMP, which is relatively slow.
 As a result, we did not receive the alert for the chassis alarm, which has been known since 13:27:45, until 13:31.
 For the most critical devices, including those affected here, we have therefore also implemented their chassis alarms in our Grafana, where they are fetched by the junos_exporter every 30 seconds via a persistent SSH connection.
 These alerts are also sent to the on-call service and the network department at the same time — 24/7/365.
 As a result of these improvements, an alert would have been sent out directly to the right people at 1:28 p.m..
 Whether this would have prevented an outage in its entirety is speculation, but within the realm of possibility.
-In any case, this would have reduced debugging time and therefore failure.
+In any case, this would have reduced the time needed for debugging the issue.

 • Proof of concept of a sustainable MPLS implementation in our network, to which all OSPF and iBGP sessions are to be migrated